ResponsiveBP/Responsive/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ResponsiveBP/Responsive?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-### Responsive BP is the developers' framework.
+### Responsive Boilerplate is the developers' framework.

 Other frameworks are too design opinionated and heavy.
 They're great for prototyping but every time you start a real, front-facing, project with them you have to overwrite lots of designer styles that do nothing to add to the functionality of the website.
 That costs developers time and money.

-**Responsive BP** has been built with that in mind.
+**Responsive Boilerplate** has been built with that in mind.
 It is the result of thousands of hours of real, client driven web development and testing; specifically developed to be as lightweight as possible to prevent the need to undo styles set by the framework itself and allow developers to write efficient code and lower costs.

-**Responsive BP is tiny**.
+**Responsive Boilerplate is tiny**.
 The combined output CSS and JavaScript is **only 20.3kb minified and gzipped** but there is a lot of functionality built into the framework with touch, right-to-left language, and accessibility support.

 Browser support covers all evergreen browsers.

-## Downloading Responsive BP
+## Downloading Responsive Boilerplate

 Several options are available for downloading Responsive: